 In order to make the customer service better, you need to analyze the processes that are currently in place, understand why they were put there, and how you can improve them.

 The most common mistake is that leaders and business owners tend to do this in reverse.
 They analyze a situation that they have never imagined or experienced.
 You can have a ton of ideas but if you don’t experience the current process and user journey, you won’t be able to fully understand what’s going on in order to imagine how you can “fix” it.

 I have said far too much already but here’s my point.

-If you don’t experience something you can’t claim that you have the expertise to fix it.
-Experience it first, imagine what could be better, analyze the process.
+Imagine what could be better, go out and experience it for yourself, and then, analyze the process.
 Doing it this way will give you more to think about and consider what could really be ‘fixed’.